aappleby/matcheroni/README.md

 | RapidJSON DocumentParse_MemoryPoolAllocator       | 1.30 gb/sec |
 | RapidJSON DocumentParse_MemoryPoolAllocator_SSE42 | 2.85 gb/sec |

-So if you _really_ need performance, use RapidJSON in SSE42 mode.
+So if you're parsing JSON and _really_ need performance, use RapidJSON in SSE42 mode.
 Matcheroni is fast, but it's never going to beat SIMD.

 # Caveats